 - Meals: Breakfast, lunch

 The final singletrack descent to the coast and Cala Gonone is a special treat and ends today’s ride in style.
-Tonight we will be staying at a small hotel close to the beach / sea front.
-With the evening meal taken in town, it’s time to try out one of the many good restaurants and celebrate the ride so far in one of the bars.
+Tonight’s accommodation is at a small hotel close to the sea front.
+With the evening meal taken in town, it’s time to try out one of the many excellent restaurants and celebrate the ride so far in one of the bars.

 - Meals: Breakfast, lunch, dinner

-Here it feels like entering the wild west, wild pigs and horses graze freely in a barren landscape of rock and pastures, as birds of pray hover above our heads!
-Luckily a hard climb is always rewarded with a stunning descent!
-After a last glimpse of the east coast in the far distance from a panoramic view at 1,400m the fast descent on stony, loose gravel trail will lead us to the oak forest, smiling of course!
+Here it feels like entering the wild west, wild pigs and horses graze freely in a barren landscape of rock and pastures, as birds of prey soar in the thermals above our heads.
+After a last glimpse of the east coast in the far distance from our panoramic viewpoint (1,350m) our fast descent on a stony, loose gravel trail leads us to the oak forest below.